-Full course for one semester.
+One-unit semester course.
 This course introduces students to the structural principles and communicative possibilities of sculpture and architecture.
 Each project addresses one of the three scales: the architectural, into which the body fits; the human, to which the body relates or which the body physically inhabits; and the intimate, which relates to the hand or head.
-We will study the fundamentals of wood and aluminum fabrication, including handcrafted joinery, lamination, steam bending, wall construction laser cutting, and 3-D printing.
+We will study the fundamentals of wood and aluminum fabrication, including handcrafted joinery, lamination, steam bending, wall construction laser cutting, and 3D printing.
 Readings will focus on the application of craft-based architectural construction and the direct impact this has on society through communal projects, new types of housing, and personal agency.
 Students will be exposed to diverse, international contemporary artists and architects.
 Students are required to attend workshops and do studio work outside of class times.
 Enrollment limited to 15.
 Studio.
 May be repeated for credit.

 Art 182 - Material Objects